paul-armstrong211/rtl-py-coding-standards/README.md

 ### Values
 - **"Build tools for others that you want to be built for you." - Kenneth Reitz**
-- "Simplicity is alway better than functionality." - Pieter Hintjens
+- **"Simplicity is alway better than functionality." - Pieter Hintjens**
-- "Fit the 90% use-case.
-Ignore the nay sayers." - Kenneth Reitz
-- "Beautiful is better than ugly." - [PEP 20]
 - **Use the case that handles every case.** (summary of google docs)
 - **Single Object Responsibility**